mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

   res = rdd.reduce(lambda a, b: stack(a, b))

-The :code:`stack` symbol refers to a python function that is actually quite simple.
-You can view the source code `here<https://github.com/mspass-team/mspass/blob/master/python/mspasspy/reduce.py>`_.
+The :py:func:`stack <mspasspy.reduce.stack>` symbol refers to a python function that is actually quite simple.
+You can view the source code `here <https://github.com/mspass-team/mspass/blob/master/python/mspasspy/reduce.py>`_.
 It is simple because most of the complexity is hidden behind the += symbol that invokes that operation in C++ (`TimeSeries::operator+=` for anyone familiar with C++) to add the right hand side to the left hand side of